 Will insurance cover furnace replacement due to age?

-No. Age-related breakdowns are considered normal wear and tear and are not covered.
+Insurance won't cover furnace replacement due to age.
+Age-related breakdowns are considered normal wear and tear and aren't covered.

 Is water damage from a leaking furnace covered?

-Water damage may be covered if it's sudden and accidental, but the cost to repair or replace the furnace itself likely isn't.
+Water damage from a leaking furnace is covered if it's sudden and accidental, but the cost to repair or replace the furnace itself isn't covered.

 Can I add extra coverage for my furnace?

-Yes.
-Consider a home warranty or equipment breakdown coverage to protect your furnace against mechanical issues not covered by standard insurance.
+You can add extra coverage for your furnace.
+Consider a home warranty or equipment breakdown coverage to protect your furnace against mechanical issues that standard insurance doesn't cover.

 Homeowners Insurance Coverage for Furnace Replacement: Our Review Methodology

 MoneyGeek analyzed quotes from multiple insurance providers across the U.S. using an average homeowner profile.
-We considered different locations and companies to provide reliable cost estimates and demonstrate why comparing rates matters.
+We considered different locations and companies to provide reliable cost estimates and demonstrate why comparing rates is important.

 Homeowner Profile